filesender/filesender/dev/doc/phpdoc/files/classes%2Futils%2FApplicationMail.class.php.txt

         }
         if(!$sender) $sender = $this->to['email']; // Own action

+        // Context identifier
         $context = $this->to['object'] ? strtolower(get_class($this->to['object'])).'-'.$this->to['object']->id : 'no_context';

+        // Build from field depending on config
         $from = Config::get('email_from');
         if($from) {
             if($from != 'sender' && !filter_var($from, FILTER_VALIDATE_EMAIL))